Landfill Liners, Capping, and Future Expansion

 Cell 8

-Cell 8 will open in Fall 2023.
-The cost for construction of the lined area was $1,000,000 per acre.
+Cell 8 opened in August 2023.
+The cost for construction of the lined area was approximately $1,000,000 per acre.

 The liner system of Cell 8 is composed of 6 layers: